usagi-coffee/pg_chainsync/README.md

 shared_preload_libraries = 'pg_chainsync.so' # (change requires restart)
 ```

-After altering the config restart your database and you can check postgres logs to check if it works!
+After altering the config restart your database and you can check postgres logs to check if it worked!

 ## License